 Natasha Lyandres supervises the Rare Books and Special Collections Department and the Architecture Library.
 She is also curator of Russian and East European Studies collections at Notre Dame.
 Before joining the Hesburgh Libraries, Natasha was a special projects librarian at the Hoover Institution Library and Archives, Stanford University, and a reference librarian at Joyner Library, East Carolina University.
 Natasha studied Art History at Moscow State University before receiving a Master of Library and Information Science degree from San Jose State University.

-Aedín Ní Bhróithe Clements is the Irish Studies librarian, and is also the interim librarian for English literature.
+Aedín Ní Bhróithe Clements is the Irish Studies librarian.
 She has an MA. in English from Western Michigan University.
-She is an Irish speaker, and has a degree in Irish and folklore from Universty College Dublin, which is also where she studied librarianship.
+She is an Irish speaker, and has a degree in Irish and folklore from University College Dublin, which is also where she studied librarianship.

 K.V.
 Manukyan, B.J.
 Guerin, E.J.
 Stech, A. Aprahamian, M. Wiescher, D.T.
 Gura, Z.D.
 Schultz, “Multiscale X-ray Fluorescence Mapping Complemented by Raman Spectroscopy for Pigment Analysis of a 15th-century Breton Manuscript,” Analytical Methods 8 (2016): 7696-7701.